NEWS

 Rule of Law

-Rule of Law is a police procedural with a nasty truthful political twist.
-I'm sending it out now.
+Rule of Law is a police procedural TV with a nasty truthful political twist.
+It's out being read now.

 Digitising Old Cassette Tapes